 - Professional schools have different residency requirements as stated in their programs.

 - Students admitted as freshman must complete additional two semesters to fulfill the residency requirement.

 - Students enrolled as Lebanese citizens are required to have a minimum of six regular semesters beyond the date of the Bacc.
 II equivalence.

-- Students holding a B.A./B.S. degree who are transferring to LAU from institutions of higher learning that require a liberal arts core will have their liberal arts courses waived, except for the English requirements, where LAU regulations shall apply.
+Students holding a B.A. /B.S. degree who are transferring to LAU from institutions of higher learning that require a liberal arts core will have their liberal arts courses waived, except for the English requirements, where LAU regulations shall apply.
 The School of Arts & Sciences will decide with regard to the liberal arts courses of B.A. /B.S. students transferring from other institutions whose curriculum does not include a liberal arts core.

 E. Requirements for a Minor